Some nouns express an activity when uncountable and a particular location of that activity when countable.

-Being able to recognise whether nouns are “countable” or “uncountable” is an important requirement for using them in a grammatically correct way.
-Indeed, it is so important that noun countability is an aspect of English that even learners at the most elementary level are likely to have encountered.
-However, it is also an aspect of English that continues to give trouble right up to the most advanced levels.
-It is this fact that is behind the present post.
-This is the second of four within these pages that aim to help out with some of the problems.
-The three others are 14.
+Being able to recognise whether nouns are “countable” or “uncountable” is fundamental for using them correctly (see 110.
+Nouns without “the” or “a”).
+Noun countability is thus a common topic in elementary English courses.
+However, it is also an aspect of English that continues to trouble even very proficient users, which is why it is the topic here.
+This is the third of four Guinlist posts about it.
+The others are 14.
 Noun Countability Clues 1: Action Outcomes, 23.
 Noun Countability Clues 3: Subtypes and 43.
 Noun Countability Clues 4: Substance Locations.

 Most readers will know that the terms “countable” and “uncountable” refer not to what nouns mean but to what they do.
 They tell us not about the ability or otherwise of the thing expressed by the noun to “be counted”, but rather about the grammar rules that the noun must follow.
 Only “countable” nouns, for example, can be made plural.
 Only “uncountable” nouns can be singular without an article.
-“Uncountable” nouns cannot go after each (see 169.
-“All”, “Each” and “Every”); singular countable ones cannot go after enough.
+“Uncountable” nouns can follow all but not each or every (see 169.
+“All”, “Each” and “Every”); while singular “countable” nouns cannot follow enough.
 See also 81.
-Tricky Word Contrasts 2, #9, and 110.
-Nouns without “the” or “a”.
+Tricky Word Contrasts 2, #9.

 The reason for calling these two types of noun “countable” and “uncountable” is that this can seem a useful means of recognising which nouns are which: many countable nouns are obviously able to be counted, and many uncountable ones are obviously not.
 The problem, however, is that ability to be counted is not so obvious in a great number of nouns.
 Some uncountable nouns, like money, represent an obviously countable idea; others, like accommodation, represent ideas whose ability to be counted seems different to different people.